Cluster Forests: Experiments

 \subsection{Experiments on UC Irvine datasets}

-We conducted experiments with six UC Irvine datasets~\cite{UCI}, the Soybean, SPECT Heart, image segmentation (ImgSeg), Heart, Wine and Wisconsin breast cancer (WDBC) datasets.
+We conducted experiments on eight UC Irvine datasets~\cite{UCI}, the Soybean, SPECT Heart, image segmentation (ImgSeg), Heart, Wine, Wisconsin breast cancer (WDBC), robot execution failures (lp5, Robot) and the Madelon datasets.
 A summary is provided in Table~\ref{table:datasets}.
-Note that true labels are available for all six datasets.
+It is interesting to note that the Madelon dataset has only $20$ useful features out of a total of $500$ (but such information is not used in our experiments).
+Note that true labels are available for all eight datasets.
 We use the labels to evaluate the performance of the clustering methods, while recognizing that this evaluation is only partially satisfactory.
-The evaluation is based on two different performance metrics for clustering, $\rho_r$ and $\rho_c$, to be defined in the following.
+Two different performance metrics, $\rho_r$ and $\rho_c$, are used in our experiments.

-\textbf{Definition.} One measure of the quality of a cluster ensemble is given by
+\textbf{Definition 5.} One measure of the quality of a cluster ensemble is given by

-where by ``correctly clustered pair'' we mean two instances have the same co-cluster membership (that is, they are in the same cluster) by both CF and the labels in the original dataset.
+where by ``correctly clustered pair'' we mean two instances have the same co-cluster membership (that is, they are in the same cluster) under both CF and the labels provided in the original dataset.

-\textbf{Definition.} Another performance metric is the clustering accuracy.
-Let $z=\{1,2,...,J\}$ denote the set of class labels, and $\theta(.)$ and $f(.)$ the true label and the label obtained by a clustering algorithm, respectively.
+\textbf{Definition 6.} Another performance metric is the clustering accuracy.
+Let $z=\{1,2, \ldots, J\}$ denote the set of class labels, and $\theta(.)$ and $f(.)$ the true label and the label obtained by a clustering algorithm, respectively.
 The clustering accuracy is defined as

 where $\mathbb{I}$ is the indicator function and $\Pi_{\bm{z}}$ is the set of all permutations on the label set $\bm{z}$.
-This measure is a natural extension of the classification accuracy (under 0-1 loss) and has been used by a number of work in clustering, e.g., \cite{MeilaShortreed2005, YanHuangJordan2009}.
+This measure is a natural extension of the classification accuracy (under 0-1 loss) and has been used by a number of authors, e.g., \cite{MeilaShortreed2005, YanHuangJordan2009}.

 The idea of having two different performance metrics is to assess a clustering algorithm from different perspectives since one metric may particularly favor certain aspects while overlooking others.
-For example, in our experiment we observe that, for some datasets, some clustering algorithms (e.g., RP or EA) achieve a high value of $\rho_r$ but a small $\rho_c$ on the same clustering instance (note that $\rho_c$ and $\rho_r$ as reported in Table~\ref{table:simulationResultsR} and Table~\ref{table:simulationResultsC} may be calculated under different parameter settings).
+For example, in our experiment we observe that, for some datasets, some clustering algorithms (e.g., RP or EA) achieve a high value of $\rho_r$ but a small $\rho_c$ on the same clustering instance (note that, for RP and EA on the same dataset, $\rho_c$ and $\rho_r$ as reported here may be calculated under different parameter settings, e.g., $\rho_c$ may be calculated when the threshold value $t=0.3$ while $\rho_r$ calculated when $t=0.4$ on a certain dataset).